semrush/intergalactic/website/docs/components/tab-line/tab-line.md

 ### Tabs without border

-Use TabLine with border-bottom if you do not need to separate navigation from the content.
+Use TabLine with border-bottom if you don’t need to separate navigation from the content.
 Usually it's useful for switching content inside a widget.

 ![](static/tab-without-border.png)